hirosystems/stacks.js/README.md

 > NodeJS & npm are required (v18.x.x is currently recommended)

 1. Clone this package.
-2. Run `npm install` to install dependencies
+1. Run `npm install` to install dependencies
-3. Run `npm run bootstrap` to [bootstrap](https://github.com/lerna/lerna/tree/main/commands/bootstrap) project
-4. Run `npm run build` to build packages
+1. Run `npm run build` to build packages
-5. Run `npm run test` to run tests
+1. Run `npm run test` to run tests

 > Some tests may contain logging of errors and warnings.
 > This should not be confused with failing tests.
 > Make sure the last lines of `npm run test` show `lerna success - @stacks/...` for every package.

 ### Code of Conduct

 Please read our [Code of conduct](../../../.github/blob/main/CODE_OF_CONDUCT.md) since we expect project participants to adhere to it.

 ## Community